 Many people are hooked on photography even though there is so much to learn before you can claim some sort of expertise.
-One way to speed up the learning process is by knowing the various photography terms and definitions used by experts on their websites and on printed publications.
+One way to speed up the learning process is by knowing the various photography terms and definitions used by experts on their websites and in printed publications.

-Aberration is the distortion of image quality or color rendition in a photographic image caused by the defect in the lens or lens system that prevents light from being brought into sharp focus or the ability of the lens to reproduce a focused, sharp and accurate image.
+Aberration is the distortion of image quality or color rendition in a photographic image caused by the defect in the lens or lens system that prevents light from being brought into sharp focus or the ability of the lens to reproduce a focused sharp and accurate image.

 An example of a distorted image is the presence of unwanted color lines around the subject due to chromatic aberration.

-Absolute resolution is the camera’s optical resolution of the image specified in horizontal and vertical pixel or megapixel (MP) count.
+Absolute resolution is the camera’s optical resolution of the image specified in horizontal and vertical pixels or megapixel (MP) count.
 The optical resolution is the number of pixels the camera or scanner can actually see or capture.
 For example: 1500 X 1200 pixels = 1,800,000 pixels or 1.8 megapixels

 An image with a high number of pixels is said to have high resolution while an image with a low number of pixels is considered to have low resolution.
-The resolution relates to image quality because the higher the resolution or megapixels, the clearer, shaper and more defined is the image.

 Be aware that there is another kind of resolution – the interpolated resolution which could be presented in higher pixel counts.
 However, it’s the optical resolution that is the true or absolute resolution and not the software-enhanced interpolated resolution specified by some camera manufacturers.

-To acquire is to import or transfer a digital image from camera or scanner to a computer for editing purposes.
+To acquire is to import or transfer a digital image from a camera or scanner to a computer for editing purposes.

 Adobe RGB (Adobe RGB 1998)

-The color space is a useful reference that users can use to understand a camera’s, monitor’s or printer’s color capabilities.
+The color space is a useful reference that users can use to understand a camera’s, monitor’s, or printer’s color capabilities.

 Adobe RGB offers a wider color space compared to sRGB, another widely-accepted color space.

 AF Servo or Autofocus Servo is a feature, normally found on DSLRs, that allows the camera to continuously focus on a moving object.
-This feature is generally useful by wildlife or sports photographers that need to focus on a moving subject.
+This feature is generally useful to wildlife or sports photographers that need to focus on a moving subject.

 AF Servo is also known as Continuous Focus.

-Anti-aliasing is the method of reducing or smoothing out the pixels’ jagged or stair-stepping edges using software.
+Anti-aliasing is the method of reducing or smoothing out the pixels’ jagged or stair-stepping edges using the software.
 The stair-stepping, jagged edges are due to the visible square configuration of pixels, the basic unit of digital images.

 Anti-Shake (Image Stabilization)